 - 1. If the 'getting up robot' makes contact with an opposing robot who is not moving towards the fallen robot then the fallen robot will be called for pushing.
 (Basically saying if the opposing robot has 'cleared' the area of the fallen robot, however the getup routine causes the contact then the getting up robot should be penalized.) - 2.
 If during the getup an opposing robot moves towards the fallen robot and makes contact with the fallen robot who is attempting a getup.
-Then the standing robot should be penalizedarms is not permitted, however, a robot may use its arms for balance as part of its normal gait.
-Accidental contact with the hands or arms will not normally be penalized, unless it is in a position where the referee decides the robot should have been able to perceive likely contact.
-Two robots may be penalizedfor pushing from the one incident, for example, if they collide front to front whilst both are moving.
+Then the standing robot should be penalized.